What Is Moffitt Cancer Center Known For?

 The Moffitt radiation oncology program includes a collaboration of radiation oncologists, dosimetrists, radiation therapists, physicists, nursing specialists, and supportive care professionals.
 The surgical oncology program at Moffitt offers mesothelioma treatments such as an omentectomy to remove cancerous tissues in the abdomen.

 Top Surgeons and Specialists at Moffitt

 Several internationally renowned mesothelioma doctors and specialists make up the Moffitt Cancer Center’s multidisciplinary team.
-Moffitt combines the efforts of experienced surgeons, medical oncologies, and radiologists to treat mesothelioma.
+Moffitt combines the efforts of experienced surgeons, medical oncologies, and radiologists to diagnose and treat mesothelioma.

 - Jhanelle Gray, MD

 - Ben Creelan, MD

 - Michael Shafique, MD

 - Tawee Tanvetyanon, MD

 - Jobelle Baldonado, MD

 - Bradford Perez, MD